adtork/Jeremy-Azure-lab/BGP-Summary-Address/readme.md

 - Loopback100 advertisement is only for testing purposes
 - Core router will advertise several loopbacks.
 The VNET router will initially see all of the advertised prefixes.
 - The simulated VNET will advertise 172.16.0.0/24 and 172.16.1.0/24 (and loopback100)
+- Routers Azure and Azure removes the private ASN before sending updates to the ASR